KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
 [My Website](https://kasinadhuniprogrammer.github.io/Personal-Website/)

 I am currently a High School Sophomore 👨‍🎓, and I am passionate for Engineering 🧑‍🔧!
-In my free time, I like to watch and play cricket 🏏, bike around my neighborhood 🚲, play video games 🎮, and write code 💻!
+In my free time, I like to CAD, watch and play cricket 🏏, bike around my neighborhood 🚲, play video games 🎮, and write code 💻!
 I am a hobbyist Frontend Developer, and an Aspiring Mechanical Engineer!